Where | Rio nell'Elba - Loc. Santa Caterina |

-The Santa Caterina Hermitage is on the road from Rio nell'Elba to Nisporto.
+The Hermitage of Santa Caterina is located along the road connecting Rio nell'Elba to Nisporto.

-The walls around the church date back to 1624, but there is no doubt that the church, hermitage and "hortus conclusus" of the hermitage were all built with stones that had been used more than once over 1500 years and before the arrival of the first hermit.
-The building as it is today stands on top of an original small temple that was older and smaller, whose apse was facing the mountain.
+The walls that now form the Hermitage of Santa Caterina date back to 1624, but the church, hermitage, and hortus conclusus were probably built before the arrival of the first hermit, on top of an older and smaller temple, whose apse was oriented towards the mountain.

-So once a year, every Easter Monday, the people from Rio nell'Elba go up to the Hermitage to celebrate the "sportella" feast, the traditional cake whose origins seem to come from a pagan rite that had something to do with spring and fertility.
+Every year, on Easter Monday, the day the Saint's apparition is celebrated, the people of Rio nell'Elba go to the Hermitage to celebrate the festa della sportella, a traditional sweet for lovers typical of Rio nell'Elba, whose origins seem to date back to a pagan ritual related to spring and fertility.

-After these miraculous visions and the renovation work that was carried out on the building, the hermitage became a pilgrimage destination for all of the locals in Elba.
+Following the miraculous events and the restoration work on the structure, the hermitage became a pilgrimage site for all of Elba.

-The last keeper lived in the sanctuary until 1858, and since then the church was completely abandoned and fell into ruin, and burglars even stole some very valuable objects: the large painting of Saint Caterina, the coat of arms, and a strange marble mask used for the offerings.
+The last custodian lived at the sanctuary until 1858.
+After that, the church was completely abandoned and fell into ruin, suffering three major thefts: the large painting of Saint Catherine, the family crest, and a strange marble mask used for offerings.

-Thanks to the brilliant intuition of the German photographer and writer Hans Georg Berger, who came to the hermitage over 30 years ago and found it in complete ruins, today the Santa Caterina Hermitage has had a new lease of life, and is now a crossroads of knowledge and thinking: a lively centre for artistic and scientific creations, often home to art and photography exhibitions.
+Thanks to the brilliant intuition of the German photographer and writer Hans Georg Berger, who rediscovered this place over thirty years ago in a state of total abandonment, the Hermitage of Santa Caterina has now become a crossroads of knowledge and thoughts: an active center for artistic and scientific creation, often hosting art and photography exhibitions.

-Since the 90s, the Santa Caterina Hermitage has been home of the dei Semplici Gardens, a sort of catalogue of samples, that came to be in an attempt to encourage research and initiatives as regards the natural and cultivated flora both on the Island of Elba and the Tuscan islands, and aims at protecting the biodiversity as well as bringing the botanical uses to people's knowledge.
+Since the 1990s, the Hermitage of Santa Caterina has been the location of the Orto dei Semplici and a catalog field, established to promote research and initiatives on the natural and cultivated flora of Elba Island and the Tuscan islands, aiming to protect its diversity and highlight its botanical uses.

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.